Choosing which news outlets to read can be tricky if you’re unsure about their perspectives.

 Similar to The Wall Street Journal, it skews conservative and a bit right-wing.

-The Korea Herald covers everything from Korean politics to cultural events, making it a popular choice among expats in South Korea or Koreans who wish to study English.
+The Korea Herald covers everything from Korean politics to cultural events.
+It’s a popular choice among expats in South Korea or Koreans who want to study English.

 YTN (Yonhap Television News) is a 24-hour news channel in South Korea, much like CNN in the U.S.